emwap/stream-paper/paper.md

   to the functional representation when using our monadic representation in Feldspar.

 The new monadic formulation of streams is applicable to any language with a monad for mutable effects.
 We show an implementation in Haskell based on `IO` in section [Efficient Monadic Streams] as well as an implementation in the Feldspar EDSL [@FeldsparIFL2010] in the section [Streams for EDSLs].
-The advantages of the new stream representation are easier to demonstrate in Feldspar because the generated C code makes excessive copying both easy to see and measure.
-We compromise by using the Haskell implementation for presentation purposes and the Feldspar implementation for the performance evaluation.
+We present our ideas in regular Haskell code since most readers are already familiar with Haskell.
+We evaluate the performance of the new stream representation in Feldspar since the generated C code makes excessive copying both apparent and easy to measure.

 Most of the examples in the paper are available as Feldspar code in the Feldspar repository[^FeldsparCode].
 The Feldspar code is conceptually similar to the Haskell code shown in this paper.